 However, you can expect some rainfall throughout the year in Fiji: the northwest coasts of the main islands of Viti Levu and Vanua Levu, and the smaller islands, receive less rainfall than the southeast coasts, which are exposed to the southeast trade winds, which bring showers and thunderstorms even in the dry season.

-Here are the weather averages for Nadi, located on the northwest coast of Fii…
+Here are the weather averages for Nadi, which is located on the northwest coast of Fii…

 What is the best month to visit Fiji?

-June through September are the best months to visit Fiji – the weather is at its best with sunny, blue skies, low humidity and little to no rain.
+June through September are the best months to visit Fiji – the weather is at its best with sunny, blue skies, lower humidity and little to no rain.

 However, both July and August – Fijii's peak tourist season – come with crowds and higher prices.